sarakhan13/celestial-body-database/README.md

-This file contains code used to create a relational database on "celestial bodies", which was a part of freeCodeCamp's project challenge.
+This file contains code used to create a relational database on "celestial bodies", which was part of freeCodeCamp's project challenge.

 Tasks completed and availble in this file: